Pop (The Bear): Filming

-Director Calo prepped for the shoot by watching Chicago-centric teen films like Sixteen Candles and Risky Business.
+Episode director Joanna Calo prepped for the shoot by watching Chicago-centric teen films like Sixteen Candles and Risky Business.
 Calo told NJ.com she thought in terms of "a gorgeous close-up with some glowy light is just very classic romantic comedy, which is what I was really trying to reference," and intentionally framed Claire with "a cutout in the wall, signifying a shift in focus for the chef."